 - Delay in response to support queries

-Social media.
-Upon viewing the Facebook and Twitter feeds of OrbitRemit, we can see a range of varied interactions between the company’s customer service staff and its customers.
-It appears that any queries raised by customers are being addressed within a couple of days of posting, with OrbitRemit moving the conversation into private messaging to rectify the issue.
+Upon viewing the Facebook and Twitter feeds of OrbitRemit, we can see that it replies to any query raised by its customers within two days.
+OrbitRemit will typically move the conversation into private messaging to rectify any issue.

-I must say that overall I am very impressed with the love that OrbitRemit’s customers have for the service.
-For example, see the Facebook post below of the company announcing its success in the Deloitte Fast 500; the post received 298 likes and 23 positive comments!
+It’s worth adding, it is impressive to see the love that the customers of OrbitRemit have for the service.
+For example, a Facebook post announcing its success in the Deloitte Fast 500 received 298 likes and 23 positive comments!

-Mainstream media.
-As for the mainstream media, their reporting on OrbitRemit has generally been positive.
-Most pieces have aimed to provide insight into the company’s mission and culture, and explain how the company is doing its bit to assist the community with international remittances.
+The mainstream media reporting on OrbitRemit is generally positive.
+Most articles provide insight into the mission of the service, its culture, and explain how it is playing its part in assisting the community with international remittances.

-Registration.
-The registration very, very quick.
-All you need to do is enter an email address and password.
+The registration process is very quick and takes around 1 minute.
+All you need to do is enter your email address and password.
 Alternatively, you can sign up with your Facebook or Google accounts.
-The entire process takes a minute or so.

 How does OrbitRemit work?

-To familiarise you with the OrbitRemit service, I’ll take you through a transaction I completed with them recently.
-If you need some guidance in navigating your own account, you can follow along.
+As a part of our OrbitRemit review, we will take you through an example transaction.
+If you would like some guidance in navigating your own account, you can follow along below.

-All done!
-Finally, once the transfer has been completed, its status will be updated accordingly and the payment will be reflected in your recipient’s account shortly.
+Finally, once the transfer is complete its status will be updated accordingly.
+The funds should arrive in your recipient’s bank account shortly.

-In my experience, the OrbitRemit online platform was simple to use and I was satisfied with the updates provided to me along the way.
-The entire process took 2 business days, and the funds arrived into my recipient account as requested.
+In our experience, OrbitRemit was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 2 business days, and the funds arrived into our recipient’s account as requested.

-For what it intends to do, OrbitRemit really sets a great example for others to follow.
-It competes strongly with what I consider to be market-leading services, TransferWise and CurrencyFair.
-While it does offer some advanced functionality, it may fall a touch short if you have complex requirements – in that case, you might look at a more full-service offering such as OFX or WorldFirst.
-Otherwise, if you need a job done well, don’t hesitate to give OrbitRemit a try.
+The service sets a great example for others to follow.
+It is a strong competitor of what we consider to be market-leading services, TransferWise and CurrencyFair.
+While it does offer some advanced functionality, it may fall a touch short if you have complex requirements.
+In that case, you might look at services such as OFX or WorldFirst.

-If you have any questions, queries or feedback, let me know in the comments below.
+If you have any questions or feedback about our OrbitRemit review, let us know in the comments below.